asci/blog/src/index.md

 <section class="pane">
   <h1>Intro</h1>
   <p>
-    Hi, my name is Artem and I am a frontend developer.
-I'm interested in design systems, usability, products design and automations.
+    Hi, my name is Artem.
+I'm a software engineer with focus on web and frontend.
+I'm interested in design systems, products design and automations.
 I usually work with React and Typescript.
   </p>

   <p>
+    Currently I work at Meta.
 Recently I was working at <a href="https://www.framer.com/" target="_blank">Framer</a> — startup company that builds prototyping and designing tool with same name.
 In the past I worked at <a href="https://yandex.com/company/" target="_blank">Yandex</a> office in Kyiv.
   </p>

   <p>